- J.D., University of Southern California, 2007

 - Won summary judgment in favor of a Los Angeles real estate developer in breach of contract action involving alleged failure to pay real estate commission.

-- Represented closely held corporation in California Corporations Code section 2000 dissolution action.
+- Represented closely held company in retail industry in California Corporations Code section 2000 dissolution action, from inception of proceeding through appraisal and buy-out.

 - Represented Southern California Gas Company and Sempra Energy in all lawsuits related to the Sesnon fire.